 Not all brokers are equal, and most general business brokers are not equipped to sell mobile apps.
 The space has its own valuation frameworks, due diligence requirements, and buyer types that a generalist simply does not know.

 Look for a broker who has closed real deals in the mobile app or games space, not just listed them.
-Ask how many deals they have closed in the last 12 months, what the average deal size was, and how long deals typically take from start to close.
+Ask how many deals they have closed in the last 12 months, what the average deal size was, how long deals typically take from start to close, and whether they understand mobile-specific metrics like MAU, DAU, retention cohorts, and marketing efficiency ratios.
 Good brokers have clear answers to all three.

 Also ask whether they work off-market or list publicly.
 Off-market deals protect your confidentiality with employees, users, and competitors.
 A broker who posts your app to a public marketplace is working a volume game.
 A broker who brings it to a curated network of pre-qualified buyers is working your deal.